 Lastly, an online search will reveal various websites and databases dedicated to helping you locate the best scholarship opportunities.
 For information about searching for UCLA scholarships for first-year students and other outside scholarships, please review our Scholarship Resource Center website.

 California ResidenceStudents admitted as non-resident will generally have non-resident status for their entire undergraduate education at UCLA.
 UC Residence Guidelines are published by the UC Office of General Counselor and are applied throughout the University of California system, including UCLA.
 UCLA’s Registrar’s Office determines residence status for tuition purpose only after the student has been admitted.

 For Additional Information

-Please refer to University of California Admission Requirements for information the subject, test score and scholarship requirements.
+Please refer to University of California Admission Requirements for information on subject, test score, and scholarship requirements.

-Refer to the Applying for Admission for information about how to obtain an application and application filing deadlines.
+Refer to the Applying for Admission for information about how to apply and for application filing deadlines.

 Refer to Majors and Minors for a complete listing of undergraduate majors.

 Refer to Tuition/Fees/Student budget for more information on financial aid, cost of attendance, and student budget.